rango-lf/utsm-proto-telemetry-v1/README.md

 ## Typical workflow

-**After a test**, run these four commands in order.
-The first two generate analysis reports; the third builds the interactive dashboard; the fourth produces per-lap heatmap images.
+After a test, you should run these four commands in order.
+The first two generate analysis reports, the third builds the interactive dashboard, then the fourth produces per-lap heatmap images.

 ```powershell
 # 1. Lap reports and efficiency analysis